Share the road with motorcycles.

 • Full-fingered gloves, preferably leather.

-Albuquerque, Alamogordo, Gallup, Farmington, Roswell, Santa Fe, and Las Cruces.
+Currently operating in: Albuquerque, Farmington, Roswell, Alamogordo, Las Cruces-Santa Teresa.
 The program areas provide sufficient sites statewide with sufficient frequency for training.

 Motorcycle Safety Foundation Curricula

 The New Mexico Motorcycle Training program uses only nationally recognized Motorcycle Safety Foundation curriculum in the training programs.
-The formal program of instruction includes training in crash avoidance and other safety-oriented skills to motorcyclists, both in-class and on the motorcycle.
+The formal program of instruction includes training in crash avoidance and other safety-oriented skills.

 Quality Assurance